The New Covenant and the Sabbath

 Now, let’s notice that some of the laws of the old covenant are still in force, and some are changed, and some are obsolete.
 We won’t take space to go through them all, but we can go through a few just to demonstrate the point.
 We’ll look at a few laws from the covenant made at Sinai.

 Consider, for example, the Seventh Commandment, which forbids adultery.
 Is that in force?
 Absolutely!
 The commandment is repeated in the New Testament.

-Another law in the old covenant is in Exodus 22:22: "Do not take advantage of a widow or an orphan."
-That commandment is actually given new force in the New Testament, because rather then merely not taking advantage of widows and orphans, we are commanded to reach out to help them.
+Another law in the old covenant is in Exodus 22:22: “Do not take advantage of a widow or an orphan.”
+That commandment is actually given new force in the New Testament, because rather than merely not taking advantage of widows and orphans, we are commanded to reach out to help them.
 So that law is still in force, and even made stronger.

 Let’s consider the First Commandment, in Exodus 20:3: “You shall have no other gods.”
 That commandment is repeated in the New Testament, so it’s still in force, but in actual application, we obey it in a distinctly different way, because we worship Jesus Christ, and we cannot worship the Father at all unless we come to him through his Son.
 The First Commandment now requires faith in Christ.
 So this commandment, too, has been changed by being expanded.

 Another law we apply in a different way is Exodus 22:19: “Anyone who has sexual relations with an animal must be put to death.”
 The principle of the law is still in force (the New Testament forbids all sexual immorality), but we do not enforce this particular penalty.
 The law has been changed by being reduced.
 We would remove such a person from our fellowship until repentance, because anyone who does such a thing is obviously not in a right relationship with God.
 They are violating the new covenant.